clarktrimble/ba-blog/content/blog/ztbus/index.md

  - add a Split Rows bucket with Date Histogram and field "ts"
  - Update

-And, with some luck, you'll get see a table with data!
+And, with some luck, you'll see a table with data!

 Are you still with me?
 One last step to get the aggregation query ...